ItalyStrap/advanced-control-manager/readme.txt

 * German: Deutsch - immer dabei!
 * French: Français, toujours inclus.

-*Note:* This plugins is localized/ translateable by default.
+*Note:* This plugins is localized/ translatable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == Additional Info ==
 **Idea Behind / Philosophy:** A plugin for improve and add some powerful improvement to your site.
-I'll try to add more feautures if it makes some sense.
+I'll try to add more features if it makes some sense.
 So stay tuned :).

 == Credits ==